Alain Portes

 Alain Portes (born 31 October 1961) is a French handball player and coach, who competed in the 1992 Summer Olympics.
 He have formerly coached the Tunisian national team, France women's national team and Algerian national team.

-Player career
+Playing career

 Son of a former international handball player, he began handball in the club founded by his father before being spotted and recruited from the juniors by USAM Nîmes Gard.
 He spent his entire career there, winning four French championship titles and three French cups.
 He stopped his career in 1994 after a final vice-champion title, the club being demoted to the lower division following a bankruptcy.

 He had his first experience with the France men's national handball team in 1983 and participated in its long construction under the leadership of Daniel Costantini who led France from the bottom of Group C worldwide in the early 1980s to the top of the world hierarchy.
 For Alain Portes, this will translate into a bronze medal at the 1992 Olympic Games in Barcelona.